Welcome to the Education Collaborative

 Contacts

-Dr Jane Powell - Programme Lead, BSol ICS Education Collaborative
+Dr Jane Powell - Programme Lead, BSol ICS Education Collaborative.

-Ruth Pearce - Chair.
+Dr Ruth Pearce - Chair.
 Head of School of Nursing, AHPs and Midwifery, UHB.

-Jeff Aston - Co-Chair.
+Dr Jeff Aston - Co-Chair.
 Associate Chief Pharmacist - Clinical Services, UHB.